Syncano/syncano-cli/docs/README.md

 ## Migrations

-Migration allow to transfer data from Parse to Syncano.
-Read the following carefully to understand possibilities and limitations.
+Migration allows to transfer data from Parse to Syncano.
+Read the following guide carefully, to understand what can transferred from Parse to Syncano, and what are the limitations of the process.

 [Migrations](migrations/docs.md)

 ## Custom Sockets

-Custom Sockets are powerful Syncano solution which allows to customize endpoints behaviour.
-Custom Sockets can be used to provide integration with other applications or to define some custom endpoints for eg.: password reset.
-Custom Sockets are build on the top of the others Syncano solution - like Script Endpoints.
+Custom Sockets are a powerful Syncano feature, which allows you to create your own API.
+They can be used to provide an integration with other applications (e.g. sending emails with SendGrid) or to define custom behaviour for your endpoints e.g. for password reset.
+Sockets are build on the top of other Syncano solution - like Script Endpoints.

 [Custom Sockets](custom_sockets/docs.md)